williamgilpin/howto/README.md

 ---
  -->

-My guides and tutorials for various things that I've figured out over the years.
+My guides and tutorials for various computer-related things.

 by [William Gilpin](http://www.wgilpin.com/)